 Bydand Bed and Breakfast totally converted me into a BnB fan!

 For starters, we had the loveliest host who made you feel at home straight away!
 Then there was the beautiful place itself.
 It was lovely, cosy and filled with all the mod-cons – we’re talking under-floor heating, amazing espresso machines, that amazing bath, a crackling fire downstairs (which was lit shortly after we got in) and so much more!

 There was even a drinks cabinet under the stairs for you to fix yourself a little nightcap.

 I absolutely loved this place and can’t recommend it enough if you’re planning on visiting the Cairngorms!

 For dinner, we headed over to The Old Bridge Inn where I proceeded to get a much welcome pre-dinner pint before tucking into a tasty Scottish salmon starter (for myself) and a leek and potato soup for Lloyd.

 Mains came in the form of lamb (for me) and duck breast for Lloyd!
 Oh, and the food here is absolutely fantastic!
 The service here wasn’t the best though to be fair, it was really busy when we were there so it’s fairly easy to forgive!

-To finish off, Lloyd went for the Scottish cheese board and I went for the crème brulee!
-Long story short – the food at the The Old Bridge Inn was pretty fantastic and definitely comes very highly recommended.
+To finish off, Lloyd went for the Scottish cheese board and I went for the crème Brulee!
+Long story short – the food at The Old Bridge Inn was pretty fantastic and definitely comes very highly recommended.